modxorg/Docs/en/extras/login/login.tutorials/basic-setup.md

 ## Create the Necessary User Groups and Resource Groups

- MODx Revolution includes some pretty head-splitting granularity when it comes to [Permissions](administering-your-site/security/policies/permissions "Permissions"), but here is a basic schema to get you started.
+ MODX Revolution includes some pretty head-splitting granularity when it comes to [Permissions](administering-your-site/security/policies/permissions "Permissions"), but here is a basic schema to get you started.
 (Have a look at [Making Member-Only Pages](administering-your-site/security/security-tutorials/making-member-only-pages "Making Member-Only Pages") for more detailed explanation.)

  As of MODX 2.2.3, you can skip most of this step by using the **Access Wizard**, which appears when you create a new Resource Group under **Security -> Resource Groups**.
 Just use the following settings: